JohnKendrick/PDielec/Sphinx/theory_single_crystal.rst

 ----------
 For those cases where the partially incoherent thin film and incoherent thin film modes are not appropiate and only reflectance is of interest, the calculation mode referred to as a "thick slab" can be used.
-This mode assumes that there are only two (sem-infinite) media: the media through which the incident light travels and the crystalline media by which it is reflected.
+This mode assumes that there are only two (sem-infinite) media: the media through which the incident light travels and the crystalline, dielectric media by which it is reflected.
-When using the "thick slab" mode, there is no substrate.
-Instead the bottom dielectric layer is taken to be semi-infinite.
+When using the "thick slab" mode, the bottom dielectric layer becomes the substrate and is taken to be semi-infinite.

 Transmission is not of interest in this case, as in the case of a thick crystal it assumed that total absorption will take place and that there will be no internal reflection within the crystal.
 This mode is similar to a standard Fresnel calculation of reflectance (R) but is appropriate for general permittivity tensors.
-As a result of the assumptions associated with a "thick slab" it is assumed that transmittance (T) through a semi-infinite dielectric with some absorption will be zero and therefore the absorptance (A) will be;
+As a result of the assumptions associated with a "thick slab", it is assumed that transmittance (T) through a semi-infinite dielectric with some absorption will be zero and therefore the absorptance (A) will be;

 .. math::
    :label: thick_absorptance

    A = 1 - R

-For all other modes, the absorptance is defined as below;
+For all other single crystal modes, the absorptance is defined as below;

 .. math::
    :label: full_absorptance